ln2t/cvrmap/README.md

 source cvrmap-env-$VERSION/bin/activate && pip install cvrmap==$VERSION
 ```

+Warning: make sure you are using Python version 3.8 (or more recent)!

 This will add a command in your `PATH` so that you can directly launch `cvrmap`:

 ```